vladigleba/vladigleba.github.io/posts/basics/keeping.md

 > And on the sabbath we went out of the city *by a river side*, where prayer was wont to be made; and we sat down, and spake unto the women which resorted thither.
 {% ct 'Acts 16:13' %}

-Since the Sabbath is a memorial of God as Creator, spending time in nature in contemplation of His wonderous works--and the power of His word that created those works--can be an incredibly inspiring Sabbath activity.
-The Word that took a dark earth, without form and void {% rf 'Genesis 1:2' %}, and brought it to life has the same the power today to recreate our broken characters to reflect His image {% rf 'John 6:63; 1 Peter 1:25' %}.
-We receive that power into our lives when we receive the promises of God in His Word, the Bible, by faith {% rf 'Ezekiel 36:25-27; Jeremiah 31:33; 2 Corinthians 5:17; Galatians 3:22' %}.
+Since the Sabbath is a memorial of God as Creator and Redeemer, spending time in nature contemplating His wondrous works--and the power of His word that created them--can be an incredibly inspiring Sabbath activity.
+The Word that took a dark, formless earth {% rf 'Genesis 1:2' %} and brought it to life still has the same power today to recreate our broken characters in His image {% rf 'John 6:63; 1 Peter 1:25' %}.
+We receive His redeeming power into our lives when we simply claim His promises by faith {% rf 'Ezekiel 36:25-27; Jeremiah 31:33; 2 Corinthians 5:17; Galatians 3:22' %}.

 ## For whom was the Sabbath instituted?

 > And it came to pass, that he went through the corn fields on the sabbath day; and his disciples began, as they went, to pluck the ears of corn.
 And the Pharisees said unto him, Behold, why do they on the sabbath day that which is not lawful?
 And he said unto them, Have ye never read what David did, when he had need, and was an hungred, he, and they that were with him?
 How he went into the house of God in the days of Abiathar the high priest, and did eat the shewbread, which is not lawful to eat but for the priests, and gave also to them which were with him?
 And he said unto them, *The sabbath was made for man, and not man for the sabbath*: therefore the Son of man is Lord also of the sabbath.
 {% ct 'Mark 2:23-28' %}

-The Pharisees had so many additional man-made rules to ensure the Sabbath was kept holy that they turned it into a burden, but Jesus did not follow these rules.
-He only followed God’s rules, which are there to ensure the Sabbath is a delight.
-In fact, He made it quite clear that the Sabbath was made for us, and not the other way around.
-(For a more in-depth look into keeping the Sabbath holy, see Doug Batchelor's book [*How to Keep the Sabbath Holy*](https://www.amazingfacts.org/media-library/book/e/26000/t/how-to-keep-the-sabbath-holy).)
+The Pharisees added so many man-made rules in an effort to protect the Sabbath's holiness that they turned it into a burden.
+But Jesus did not follow their rules--He followed His Father's will regarding proper Sabbath-keeping.
+In fact, Jesus clarified that the Sabbath was made for us, not the other way around (For a more in-depth look at how to keep the Sabbath holy, see Doug Batchelor's book [*How to Keep the Sabbath Holy*](https://www.amazingfacts.org/media-library/book/e/26000/t/how-to-keep-the-sabbath-holy).)

 ## Will God provide for my needs?